kyma-project/kyma/docs/01-overview/main-areas/observability/README.md

 ## Benefits of distributed tracing

-Observability tools should clearly show the big picture, no matter if you're monitoring just a couple or multiple components.
+Observability tools should clearly show the big picture, no matter if you're monitoring just a few or many components.
 In a cloud-native microservice architecture, a user request often flows through dozens of different microservices.
-Tools such as logging or monitoring help to track the way, however, they treat each component or microservice in isolation.
+Tools such as logging or monitoring help to track the request's path.
+However, they treat each component or microservice in isolation.
 This individual treatment results in operational issues.

 Distributed tracing charts out the transactions in cloud-native systems, helping you to understand the application behavior and relations between the frontend actions and backend implementation.